NHSDigital/software-engineering-quality-framework/patterns/deployment.md

 ### Immutable signed deployment artefacts

-Following a merge into the main branch development teams must ensure that all appropriate tests are performed, once all tests have passed a [deployment artefact](../practices/continuous-integration.md#deploy-what-you-tested) should be created if applicable.
+Following a merge from your feature branch development teams must ensure that all appropriate tests are performed, once all tests have passed a [deployment artefact](../practices/continuous-integration.md#deploy-what-you-tested) should be created if applicable.
 This means that there is a fully tested, known-good, signed deployment artefact that can be used to confidently deploy to other environments.
 These artefacts should be immutable, tagged, signed and stored in a location where they are accessible to all environments (e.g., GitHub or an s3 bucket).

 ### Promotion through path-to-live environments